 |

-usually include an increase in image density, and a reduction in contrast,
+include an increase in image density, and a reduction in contrast, especially

-especially in the shadow areas.
-There may also be a slight increase in
+in the shadow areas.
+There may also be a slight increase in effective film

-You can see these flare effects graphically by comparing a “normal” curve,
+can see these flare effects graphically by comparing a “normal” curve, figure

-density, the reduced contrast (Avg.
-G), the extended toe contour (reduced
+the reduced contrast (Avg.
+G), the extended toe contour (reduced shadow

-shadow contrast), and the slight speed increase.
-The “flared” chart data
+contrast), and the slight speed increase.
+The “flared” chart data include

-include compensation for these effects.
-Again, use these “flared” chart data
+compensation for these effects.
+Again, use these “flared” chart data only

 |